Sanjay R. Singh

 About

 Sanjay Singh is an assistant professor of economics at the University of California, Davis.
-For the academic year 2022-23, Singh is on leave as a Visiting Fellow at the Federal Reserve Bank of San Francisco.

 Research Focus